otron/chat-socketio/notes.md

 uhhhh.
 Lol it started working when I made the `script` tag w/ the src set to `/socket.io/socket.io.js` non-self-closing.
 (from `<script src='...' />` to `<script src='...' > </script>`).
 That's weird.
+The latter thing is what they do in the example/tutorial.
+I don't get that.
+Ohhh there's a whole thing about it: https://stackoverflow.com/questions/69913/why-dont-self-closing-script-tags-work In summary it's because the browsers see the self-closing tag as empty and just omit it.